 Example: Higher Education Professional | Collaborator & Connector

-SUMMARY SECTION: Think of this section a bit like your cover letter.
+SUMMARY SECTION: Under your name and Headline, you will see a blud box “Add Profile Section”.
+Click on this and add SUMMARY.
+Think of this section a bit like your cover letter.
 This is an area where you can write about yourself, strengths, passions, interests, etc… that you would NOT find on a resume.
 Keep it short, bullets work well, and think of ways to set yourself apart from the other college students looking for employment.
 Additional Information.

 CUSTOMIZE YOUR LINKEDIN ADDRESS: You can change your LinkedIn address / public profile URL and can then add it to your resume, business cards, and/or in your email signature.